 Wes Pohl, a friendly visitor to this page, contributed a guitar I had never seen before, yet seemed to be somehow familiar.
 Now it has become the most illusive instrument I have seen.
 Take a look if you dare.....

 One of the most frustrating things about collecting guitars is finding a professional guitar shop to buy from that really cares about you, the condition of their guitars, and provides the expertise and care necessary to restore and maintain your vintage instrument.
-I have found several shops that care in the Chicago area.
-Try these fine shops and tell them you heard about them here!
+I use Pete Flynn for all of my set up work and repairs and to check out possible purchases or trades.

-to audiogrid.com main page Steve Ekblad's place on the web.
+Back to audiogrid.com main page AudioGrid a fun place on the web.